IssaHanou/planning-lama/README.md

 - `write()` and `write_node()` functions in `landmark_graph.cc` and `landmark_graph.h`, which are almost the same as `dump` but instead write to a file `tmp/landmarks.out`
 - call the `write` function from `planner.cc`
 - added another script to only generate landmarks, which calls the `search/generator.cc` for compilation and writes landmarks to a given file
+- added extra parameter to write landmark graph to, besides the `tmp/landmarks.out`